The Benefits and Challenges of Self-Driving Cars

 Benefits of Self-Driving Cars

-Improved Mobility: Self-driving cars have the potential to improve mobility for many individuals who are unable to drive themselves, such as the elderly, disabled, or those who live in areas with limited public transportation.
+Self-driving or autonomous cars have the potential to improve mobility for many individuals who are unable to drive themselves, such as the elderly, disabled, or those who live in areas with limited public transportation.
 Self-driving cars can provide a convenient and affordable alternative to traditional public transportation, allowing individuals to travel safely and independently.

-Increased Efficiency: Self-driving cars can potentially increase efficiency on our roads.
-Self-driving cars are equipped with advanced sensors and algorithms that can analyze traffic patterns and optimize routes, reducing congestion and travel time.
+Self-driving cars can potentially increase efficiency on our roads.
+Self-driving cars are equipped with advanced sensors and algorithms that can analyse traffic patterns and optimise routes, reducing congestion and travel time.
 Additionally, self-driving cars can communicate with each other, allowing for coordinated traffic flow and reducing the number of traffic jams.

 Challenges of Self-Driving Cars